-Cours Occup Energ e Number: ETP0090 pational Completion Point: y Technician 1 - 300 Hours - SOC Code 49-9099 01.0 Demonstrate knowledge of the basic and emerging principles and concepts that impact the energy industryThe student will be able to: 01.01 Explain the flow of energy from generation through distribution to the customer.
-01.02 Discuss the history of the United States energy industry/infrastructure (refer to Energy Information Administration).
+Course Number: ETP0090 Occupational Completion Point: Energy Technician 1 - 300 Hours - SOC Code 49-9099 Demonstrate knowledge of the basic and emerging principles and concepts that impact the energy industry--The student will be able to: 01.0 01.01 Explain the flow of energy from generation through distribution to the customer.
+01.02 Discuss the history of the United States energy industry/infrastructure (refer to Energy Information Administration.
 01.03 Identify the role and function of generation, transmission and distribution organizations.
 01.04 Explain the role of regulatory bodies in the energy industry (Federal Energy Regulatory Commission; Public Service Commission of the State of Florida) (highlight "obligation to serve").
 01.05 Discuss current and historical environmental laws and regulations that impact the energy industry (local, state and federal) and explain importance of proper documentation to ensure compliance.
 01.06 Explain the different structures of energy companies, including investor-owned utilities, municipalities (and associated utility practices such as water/wastewater), electric cooperatives, independent power producers and explain the different lines of energy business, including electric and gas.
 01.07 Describe the process of electric metering and billing for energy consumption.
 01.08 Explain the differences between energy and power components of residential, commercial, industrial and institutional accounts including time of use rate structures.
-02.0 Apply compliance with procedures necessary to ensure a safe and healthy work environmentThe student will be able to: 02.01 Review the role of the U.S. Department of Labor/Occupational Safety and Health Administration in work place safety.
+Apply compliance with procedures necessary to ensure a safe and healthy work environment--The student will be able to: 02.0 02.01 Review the role of the U.S. Department of Labor/Occupational Safety and Health Administration in work place safety.
 02.02 Identify both potential hazards and accident scenarios in the work environment.
 02.03 Follow established safety procedures (OSHA regulations and utility company procedures).
 02.04 Evaluate changes in the environment with respect to their impact on safety of self and others.
 02.05 Understand the importance of effective local, state and national security operations for the protection of people, data, property and institutions.
 02.06 Comply with energy industry safety procedures and proper ways to perform work.

-02.07 Name potential threats created by deviation from safety procedures s and improper use o of tools and equipment. ------------------------------ ---------------------- ------------------------ ---------------------- -------------------------
+02.07 Name potential threats created by deviation f rom safety procedures and improper use o f tools and equipment. ------- ------------------------ ------------------------ ----------------------- -------------------- ------------------------